conduktor/conduktor-docs/docs/platform/configuration/introduction.md

 - Organization name
 - External database (**required for production environments**)
 - User authentication (Basic or SSO)
-- Platform license
+- Console license

 :::info
-The **recommended** way to configure Kafka Cluster, Schema Registry and Kafka Connect is using Conduktor Platform UI.
+The **recommended** way to configure Kafka Cluster, Schema Registry and Kafka Connect is using Conduktor Console UI.

 The Manage Clusters page (`/admin/clusters`) has several advantages over the YAML configuration: